- done All payments are SSL encrypted

 With caution prescribed to patients with thyrotoxicosis, epilepsy; predisposition to the development of seizures; simultaneous use of NMDA receptor antagonists (amantadine, ketamine, dextromethorphan), the presence of factors that increase urine pH (abrupt diet change, abundant intake of alkaline gastric buffers), renal canalicular acidosis, severe urinary tract infections, myocardial infarction in history, heart failure III IV functional class (according to the NYHA classification), uncontrolled arterial hypertension, renal and hepatic insufficiency.

-With simultaneous use with levodopa preparations, dopamine receptor antagonists, m-holinoblokatorami the action of the latter can be enhanced.
+With simultaneous use with levodopa preparations, dopamine receptor antagonists, m-anticholinegic the action of the latter can be enhanced.

 With simultaneous use with barbiturates and neuroleptics, the effect of the latter may be reduced.